science-en-poche/yelandur/API.md

 * `400` if the received data is malformed, which can be because of:
   * malformed or missing signature(s)
   * malformed JSON or missing fields
+* In the case where there are two signatures, a `400` if the `device_id` to be added does not exist
-* In the case where there are two signatures, a `403` if there isn't exactly one valid from the `device_id` and one valid from the private key corresponding to the claimed public key (this includes the case where the `device_id` to be added does not exist)
+* In the case where there are two signatures, a `403` if there isn't exactly one valid from the `device_id` and one valid from the private key corresponding to the claimed public key
 * In the case where there is only one signature, a `403` if that signature is not valid from the claimed public key
 * `409` if the claimed public key is already registered